moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

 to remediate GitLab Dedicated without disclosing the vulnerabilities to the public.
 After the GitLab Dedicated team has sent an acknowledgement that all instances are upgraded, the publish process is then kicked off.
 We will deliver this by:

-* Designing an internal release process to remediate high-severity incidents on GitLab SaaS single tenant instances.
+* Designing an internal release process to remediate high-severity issues on GitLab SaaS single tenant instances.
   * Epic: https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1201
 * Bridging the patch release process to account for the current GitLab Dedicated remediation strategy.
 This will permit the generation of a private package with a different tag from the public patch.